dfkaye/where.js/README.md

 A passing `where()` test has no effect on the test runner's default reporter output.

-When an expectation fails, the data-table labels plus the row of values for the current expectation are added to the *current* failing item.
+When an expectation fails, the data-table names plus the row of values for the current expectation are added to the *current* failing item.
 Every failed expectation in a `where()` test will appear similar to: